DingXiaoH/RepVGG/README.md

                     if name == 'L2':
                         pass
                     elif 'aux' in name:
-                        loss += 0.1 * criterion(pred, targets)
+                        loss += 0.1 * criterion(pred, targets)          #  Assume "criterion" is cross-entropy for classification
                     else:
                         loss += criterion(pred, targets)
             else:
                 loss = criterion(outputs, targets)          #   Your original code
 ```

 To use it for downstream tasks like semantic segmentation, just discard the aux classifiers and the final FC layer.
-I will provide an example in this repo.
+I will release an example in this repo.

 ***June 22, 2021*** A pure-VGG model (without [SE](https://openaccess.thecvf.com/content_cvpr_2018/html/Hu_Squeeze-and-Excitation_Networks_CVPR_2018_paper.html)) seems to outperform some vision transformer models with a better training scheme.
 Training.